GeoMeteoMe/Flask-Admin-Login/readme.txt

-Flask app with admin interface protected by password.
+Flask app with customized admin interface protected by password.
+Starter project for a small app.

 to run: python run.py